gautemo/Gaute-Meek-Olsen/src/dev-blog/dynamodb-for-our-kotlin-lambda-function.md

 date: 2020-06-10
 coverImgExtension: png
 tags: [AWS, Kotlin]
-serie: Twitter bot with Kotlin in AWS
+series: Twitter bot with Kotlin in AWS
 ---

 This article is part of the **Twitter bot with Kotlin in AWS series** showing how [I created a Twitter bot for Vue 3 updates](/dev-blog/twitter-bot-vue-3-updates.html).
 But this article works as an independent article on how to create a DynamoDB table and interact with it from Kotlin code.

 If you haven't set up a Lambda function in Kotlin before, you can look [here](/dev-blog/creating-an-aws-lambda-kotlin-function.html).
-Also remember to give your role running the code permission to access DynamoDB.
+Also, remember to give your role running the code permission to access DynamoDB.

 Now it's time to set up our DynamoDB table, add some items, and write code to read and update them.